Contents

 Healthcare chatbots

 Healthcare app development projects increasingly include chatbot components for symptom checking, appointment scheduling, medication reminders, and patient intake.
 HIPAA-compliant infrastructure, encrypted data storage, and audit trails are mandatory for healthcare chatbots.
+See our breakdown of chatbot development for healthcare for compliance requirements and integration considerations.

 Customer support chatbots